 Who is eligible for post secondary funding?

-ONLY a registered Wikwemikong Unceded Indian Reserve member with a valid status card can apply.
-If you are a registered W.U.I.R. member and you have met the entrance requirements for and been enrolled in or accepted for enrolment in an eligible post secondary program then you can apply for post secondary education assistance through the Wikwemikong Board of Education Post-Secondary Student Support Services.
-Questions about membership can be directed to the W.U.I.R. membership office at (705) 859-3122.
+ONLY a registered Wiikwemkoong Unceded Territory (W.U.T.) member with a valid status card can apply.
+If you are a registered W.U.T. member and you have met the entrance requirements for and been enrolled in or accepted for enrolment in an eligible post secondary program then you can apply for post secondary education assistance through the Wiikwemkong Board of Education Post-Secondary Student Support Services.
+Questions about membership can be directed to the W.U.T. membership office at (705) 859-3122.